franzholz/tt_board/Documentation/Introduction/Index.rst

 .. important::

-    This manual is under construction.
+    This manual is still under construction.
     Take a look into the former manual in the folder doc of tt_board: manual.odt